How can I produce mock data to Kafka topics in Confluent Cloud to test my Kafka applications?

 Created topic "mytopic".

-You can provision the Kafka Connect Datagen connector through the Confluent Cloud UI, but in this tutorial you can choose to use the Confluent Cloud CLI or the Confluent Cloud REST API.
+You can provision the Kafka Connect Datagen connector through the Confluent Cloud Console, but in this tutorial you can choose to use the Confluent CLI or the Confluent Cloud REST API.

 {